-6.18 Presentations by Tenderer
+6.19 Presentations by Tenderer

-6.18.1 The Principal may at its discretion, and as part of the evaluation process, invite any or some of the tenderers to make a presentation regarding their tender.
+6.19.1 The Principal may at its discretion, and as part of the evaluation process, invite any or some of the tenderers to make a presentation regarding their tender.
 The tenderer shall make any presentations at its own cost.
 However, receiving a presentation by a tenderer in no way represents a commitment by the Principal to accept any aspect of the tender.
 All information obtained during the course of presentation may be taken into consideration in the evaluation of tenders.

-6.19 Acceptance or Rejection of Tenders
+6.20 Acceptance or Rejection of Tenders

-- 6.19.1 The Principal is not bound to accept the lowest priced tender. - 6.19.2 If the Principal rejects all the tenders received it may invite fresh tenders based on the same or different criteria. - 6.19.3 The Principal expressly reserves the right to accept, at its discretion, either or both of the following: - any Alternative Tender or part of an Alternative Tender, when submitted with a Conforming Tender - b) any other Non-Conforming Tender or part of a Non-Conforming Tender (not, in either case, being an Alternative Tender or part of an Alternative Tender) that, in the Principal's opinion, is substantially a Conforming Tender.
+- 6.20.1 The Principal is not bound to accept the lowest priced tender. - 6.20.2 If the Principal rejects all the tenders received it may invite fresh tenders based on the same or different criteria.
+Examples of when the Principal may reject all tenders include not achieving a value for money outcome or not adequately safeguarding any conflicts of interest. - 6.20.3 The Principal expressly reserves the right to accept, at its discretion, either or both of the following: - any Alternative Tender or part of an Alternative Tender, when submitted with a Conforming Tender - b) any other Non-Conforming Tender or part of a Non-Conforming Tender (not, in either case, being an Alternative Tender or part of an Alternative Tender) that, in the Principal's opinion, is substantially a Conforming Tender.

-6.20 Post Tender Negotiations
+6.21 Post Tender Negotiations

-6.20.1 Before making any determination as to acceptance or rejection of tenders the Principal may, at its discretion, elect to conduct limited negotiations with preferred tenderers, including those who have submitted Alternative Tenders or who have submitted Conforming Tenders,

-- to mutually improve outcomes.
-The Principal will not enter into negotiations to amend the Head Agreement. - 6.20.2 If the Principal considers that none of the tenders are fully acceptable either because of non-conformance or because they do not represent sufficient value for money, but considers that full conformity is achievable, negotiations may be conducted with the tenderer that submitted the most conforming tender based on the evaluation criteria.
-The purpose of the negotiations will be advised by the Principal and made clear to the participants before the commencement of negotiation. - 6.20.3 The Principal may at its absolute discretion elect to conduct post tender negotiations under 6.20 with more than one tenderer in the event that it decides that the closeness of the tenders or timing constraints warrants doing so. - 6.20.4 The Principal reserves the right to unbundle the audits listed in Schedule 1 and negotiate two or more separate packages of works.
-This may occur when: - the Principal believes better value for money can be achieved, or a perceived or actual conflict of interests exists between a tenderer and one or more audits - b) the Principal believes the preferred tenderer does not have the capacity to deliver all the audits.
+- 6.21.1 Before making any determination as to acceptance or rejection of tenders the Principal may, at its discretion, elect to conduct limited negotiations with preferred tenderers, including those who have submitted Alternative Tenders or who have submitted Conforming Tenders, to mutually improve outcomes.
+The Principal will not enter into negotiations to amend the Head Agreement. - 6.21.2 If the Principal considers that none of the tenders are fully acceptable either because of non-conformance or because they do not represent sufficient value for money, but considers that full conformity is achievable, negotiations may be conducted with the tenderer that submitted the most conforming tender based on the evaluation criteria.
+The purpose of the negotiations will be advised by the Principal and made clear to the participants before the commencement of negotiation. - 6.21.3 The Principal may at its absolute discretion elect to conduct post tender negotiations under 6.21 with more than one tenderer in the event that it decides that the closeness of the tenders or timing constraints warrants doing so.